 - You need space to accommodate hardware

-- You bear full responsibility for managing infrastructure and the security the email database.
+- You bear full responsibility for managing infrastructure and the security of the email database.

 - Not easy to scale

-Let’s say you don’t have an extra $6K for an on-premise MTA, and your email sending needs are moderate (you don’t need to send a few millions of emails per month).
-In this case, an SMTP relay service like Mailgun or SendGrid is the best option you can have.
+Let’s say you don’t have an extra $6K for an on-premise MTA, and your email sending needs are moderate (you don’t need to send a few million emails per month).
+In this case, an SMTP relay service is the best option you can have.
 Yes, it is a cloud-based infrastructure that you can use for sending emails.
 It is a usable and quick solution to start with.
 The main drawback is that it’s not only yours.
 You don’t have full control and need to share the infrastructure with others.
-Some services, however, provide dedicated IPs optionally which is a great feature to rise up deliverability.
+And although some services will promise you dedicated IPs, do keep in mind that these are usually reserved for what one might call “bigger senders” with needs starting from 50K+ emails per month.

 - Easy to set up and use